mhajjar36/Shortcuts/README.md

  *  ./filename

-  To check a files permissions
+  To check a files permissions in current directory

   * ls -lrta